• Features

 Selected by Justin Chadwick

 Inspired by the real-life 1973 murder of New York City schoolteacher Roseann Quinn and adapted from Judith Rossner’s 1975 novel of the same name, Looking for Mr. Goodbar is a profoundly unsettling—and ultimately brutal—examination of sexual liberation and promiscuity gone tragically awry at the hands of misogyny-fueled violence.
-Beyond its disturbing plotline, the film remains notable for its strong lead performance by Dianne Keaton (as the Chicago-based teacher Theresa Dunn), who was in the midst of her Woody Allen-supported career ascendance at the time, as well as the early-career roles played by Richard Gere, Tom Berenger and LeVar Burton.
+Beyond its disturbing plotline, the film remains notable for its strong lead performance by Diane Keaton (as the Chicago-based teacher Theresa Dunn), who was in the midst of her Woody Allen-supported career ascendance at the time, as well as the early-career roles played by Richard Gere, Tom Berenger and LeVar Burton.

 Also notable is the film’s soundtrack, a snapshot of popular music in the latter half of the ‘70s and the perfect accompaniment to Dunn’s active nightlife.
 Massive hit singles by Thelma Houston (“Don’t Leave Me This Way”), Diana Ross (“Love Hangover”), The O’Jays (“Back Stabbers”) and Boz Scaggs (“Lowdown”) rub sonic shoulders with three entries by Donna Summer, two from Bill Withers and the memorable theme song courtesy of Marlena Shaw.